 10. Define a new way of working.
 Most companies have been experimenting with new technologies for years.
 But the relatively few companies that embrace digital technology successfully have used it as a catalyst for changing the way they operate.
 They rethink how marketing, IT, and finance work together, and every aspect of their organization embodies that understanding.

 When you combine technological acumen, strategic purpose, and an appreciation for customer experience in one group, it enables you to imagine products and services that you wouldn’t have thought of otherwise.
-For example, Apple defined itself as the creator of a digital hub in 1999, and everything the company introduced after that, from the iTunes online store to the iPhone and iPad, followed from that identity.
+For example, Apple defined itself as the creator of a digital hub in 1999, and everything the company introduced after that, from the iTunes store to the iPhone and iPad, followed from that identity.
 Amazon defined itself as a store that connected with customers online, with a new and innovative interface that allowed people to exchange views about the value of its products.
-Danske Bank, a leading Scandinavian financial-services company, redefined its business around a peer-to-peer smartphone payments app that is used today by more than half the Danish population.
+Scandinavia’s Danske Bank redefined its business around a peer-to-peer smartphone payments app that is used today by more than half the Danish population.
 Its subsequent products, including innovative mobile mortgage and wealth management offerings, followed naturally from that digitally enabled logic.

 In practice, it’s often surprisingly difficult to integrate business, experience, and technological acumen.
 Each typically involves a different functional silo, with its own skill base, priorities, and culture.
 In many companies, business strategy is the domain of financial specialists and top executives, who may not understand the options that digital technology gives them.
 User experience is often relegated to marketing or design specialists, who may lack the strategic perspective to create the right sort of vehicles for the company.
 And technology is typically the domain of software engineers, whose background may lead them to underestimate the importance of simplicity, emotional resonance, and intrinsic fulfillment to the customers and employees who use their systems.
 Typically, these three groups work separately, and they may not know how to talk together.
 A word like effective could mean low-cost to a business strategist, high-touch to an experience designer, and leading-edge to a technological specialist.
 If you can’t get them to work together easily at first, persevere.
 They will come to appreciate one another over time.